gaperton/React-MVx/docsource/01_Guides/02_Input_Validation.md

 - `predicate : value => boolean` is the function taking attribute's value and returning `true` whenever the value is valid.
 - optional `errorMsg` is the error message which will be passed in case if the validation fail.

-If `errorMsg` is omitted, error message will be taken from `predicate.error`.
+If `errorMsg` is omitted, an error message will be taken from `predicate.error`.
 It makes possible to define reusable validation functions.

 ### `attrDef` attr : Type.isRequired

 The special case of attribute-level check cutting out empty values.
-Attribute value must be truthy to pass, `"Required"` is used as validation error.
+The attribute value must be truthy to pass, `"Required"` is used as the validation error.

 `isRequired` is the first validator to check, no matter in which order validators were attached.